 Insurance

 We are pleased to participate in most managed care plans, such as HMOs, PPOs, etc., that are available in this area.
 Please identify your type of insurance when calling for an appointment.
-Please note that we do not participate in or accept any Medicaid plans.
+Please note that we do not participate with any Medicaid plans.

 You are responsible for contacting your insurance company prior to any visits to ensure insurance coverage, verify benefits, co-payments, and deductible amounts for the services received in our office.
 If pre-authorization is required for services you receive, you must let us know well in advance, so we can assist you in obtaining approval.

-Insurance companies will reimburse for fees covering the majority of the services you receive from us.
+Insurance companies may reimburse for fees covering the majority of the services you receive from us, depending on your criteria.
 However, there may be some services which are either not covered or limited in coverage.
 You should be thoroughly familiar with the coverage provided by your particular insurance plan.

 • Aetna and Aetna Medicare

-• Blue Cross Blue Shield (we are not in network with the Wake Forest and UNC Blue Local Plan
+• Blue Cross Blue Shield (we are not in network with the Atrium and Blue Local Plan).
+Our local hospitals do not participate with UNC Blue Local, so you would need to see a UNC physician for in-network benefits.

 • Blue Medicare